Contact structures, deformations and taut foliations

-is an abelian covering map, whose fiber can be identified with $H^1(\Sigma_g,\mathbb{Z})$.
-Finally we let $\text{Fol}_{hor}(M(e))$ denote the space of horizontal foliations on the bundle $M(e)$ with Euler class $e$, which then inherits a natural topology as a subspace of the space of sections of the oriented Grassmanian bundle $\widetilde{\text{Gr}}_2(TM(e))$, which can in turn be identified with the unit cotangent bundle $ST^*M(e)$.
-After the choice of a base point one obtains a map
+is an abelian covering map, whose fiber can be identified with $H^1(\Sigma_g,\mathbb{Z})$ as a torsor.
+Finally we let $\text{Fol}_{hor}(M(e))$ denote the space of horizontal foliations on the bundle $M(e)$ with Euler class $e$, which then inherits a natural topology as a subspace of the space of sections of the oriented Grassmannian bundle, which can in turn be identified with the unit cotangent bundle $ST^*M(e)$.
+After the choice of a base point as well as a standard generators $a_i,b_i$ of $\pi_1(\Sigma_g)$ and a trivialisation of $M(e)$ over a neighbourhood of the bouquet of circles $a_1\vee b_1\vee \ldots \vee a_g\vee b_g$ one obtains a map